Heavily-Armed Arizona Police Storm Into Family Home To Remove Unvaccinated Baby With High Fever

 “And it seems like we’ve given that now to the doctor and the parent no longer has the say or they risk the SWAT team taking all of your children and potentially the newborn.”

-Townsend added that “we need to admit this situation was a mistake” and that the community needs to focus on other cases where there is real “neglect” and “abuse,” as per the Daily Mail.
+Townsend added that “we need to admit this situation was a mistake” and that the community needs to focus on other cases where there is real “neglect” and “abuse,” as per The Daily Mail.

 The anti-vaccine movement has been growing all around the world the past few years, with many parents refusing to vaccinate their kids as they fear they will develop autism — a myth that has been debunked many times over the years, as per CNN.